 There is a residential camp component option for Sessions Two (Music Industry Camp) and Three (Film or Animation/ Motion Graphics Camp).
 Residential students at camp usually stay at CU Denver's Campus Village Residence Hall.
-For the 2018 camps, Campus Village is unavailable due to repair work.
-Therefore, camp students will be staying hotels close to campus.
-For Session Two, camp students will stay the Springhill Suites hotel that is located right on the Auraria Campus.
-For Session Three, camp students will stay at the Hilton Garden Inn that is located right by campus.
-The university has generously agreed to pay for the extra costs associated with housing our camp students at these hotels so our tuition rates will remain the same as usual.
+For the 2019 camps, Campus Village is unavailable due to repair work.
+Therefore, camp students will be staying in a hotel close to campus.
+In order to maintain our tuition rate for our residential students, we will be placing 3 campers to a room this year.
+Each room consists of two queen beds and a pull out couch bed so each student will still have their own bed.

 Our Graduate Student Coordinator and 6 LYNX Leaders will stay at the hotels and supervise the students during the residential portion of the camp.
-Students will have a roomate.
 Each room has a mini-fridge and a microwave.
 Bedding and towels are provided.
 Laundry facilities are available.

 We have worked with our food providers to make sure that there are many food options at every meal.
 There will be options for students who are gluten free, vegans, and vegetarians.
 If your student has severe food allergies or restrictions, please let us know once the student has been admitted so that we can make proper arrangements.
 Students with peanut allergies are required to carry an EpiPen with them at all times.

 Below is a sample of the weekday schedule for the Session Two and Three programs at the LYNX Camp.
 Session One will consist of the 9am- 4:30pm portion.
 While each academic program at the LYNX Camp will have unique classes and schedule, students can expect a daily schedule similar to the outline below:

 8:50am Commuter students arrive